datakurre/carrot-rcc/README.md

 When `carrot-rcc` is started, it examines every given robot-package and examines available task names from their `robot.yaml`.
 Currently, `carrot-rcc` can only find packages preloaded onto local filesystem.

-Then `carrot-rcc` subscribes every found task name as they were Camunda external task topics, and starts listening for new task becoming available at Camunda.
+Then `carrot-rcc` subscribes every found task name as they were Camunda external task topics, and starts listening for new tasks for its topics to become available at Camunda.

-On a new task, `carrot-rcc` remembers, which topic was mapped to which task on which robot-package, and unpacks the correct robot-package into a temporary directory.
-Then it creates a temporary directory with all external task variables and files as a local [robot work item](https://robocorp.com/docs/libraries/rpa-framework/rpa-robocloud-items).
+On a new task, `carrot-rcc` remembers which topic was mapped to which task on which robot-package, and unpacks the correct robot-package into a new temporary directory.
+Then it creates another temporary directory with all external task variables and files as a local [robot work item](https://robocorp.com/docs/libraries/rpa-framework/rpa-robocloud-items).

 Similarly to work item, for convenience, all `carrot-rcc` process environment variables are made available as `env` secret to keep their use out of Robot Framework logs when used with [RPA framework's Secrets -library](https://robocorp.com/docs/libraries/rpa-framework/rpa-robocloud-secrets).